martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `remove_column`

-The `remove_column` operation allows to remove an existing column from a table.
+The `remove_column` operation allows removing an existing column from a table.
 It must be called with a table name as first argument, followed by a column name.

 For example: